Jafner/Jafner.net/homelab/server/config/authentik/README.md

       - traefik.http.routers.<service>-auth.service=http://authentik-server:9000/outpost.goauthentik.io
 ```

 2. In the Authentik admin interface, navigate to *Applications --> Providers* and create a new provider.
     2a.
 Select type Proxy Provider.
     2b.
 Set the name to the name of the service (e.g. Sonarr).
     2c.
 Use the `default-provider-authorization-implicit-consent` Authorization flow.
     2d.
 Select the "Forward auth (single application)" configuration.
     2e.
 For External host, use the value of the host rule label prepended with `https://` (e.g. `https://sonarr.jafner.net`).
     2f.
 Leave the rest of the configuration as default.
 Click Finish to create the provider.
 3. In the Authentik admin interface, navigate to *Applications --> Applications* and create a new application.
     2a.
 Set the Name to the name of the service (e.g. Sonarr).
     2b.
-Set the Slug to a URL-compliant version of the Name (e.g. `sonarr`)
+Set the Slug to a URL-compliant version of the Name (e.g. `sonarr`).
     2c.
 Set the Group if the service is part of a *group of services) (e.g. autopirate).
     2d.
 Use the provider created in step 2 as Provider.
     2e.
+Set the Policy engine mode to ALL.
+    2f.
 Leave the rest of the configuration as default.
 Click Create to create the application.